Complete Guide to Getting Maryland Medical Marijuana

 While Maryland has been expanding its medical cannabis program, there are some reported issues related to product offerings:

-• Limited Variety: Patients may find that the strain or product type they seek is not always in stock or that there is a limited selection of products to choose from compared to other markets.
+• Limited Variety: Patients often find that the specific strain or product type they’re seeking may not be in stock, with a more limited selection compared to more established markets like Washington, DC.

 Exploring Alternatives: Getting Marijuana in DC